-I am fascinated with the dialogue and provenance that surrounds our most valued belongings.
+I am drawn to the dialogue and provenance that surrounds our most valued belongings.
 Treasured family stories are rarely written down or recorded, but accrue as memories imbued in our heirlooms, evidencing lives lived before us.
 Passed down through generations, inaccuracies inevitably creep in and our inheritance becomes entangled with a contemporary view.
 Facts begin to merge with fiction and a new narrative is born.
-And so the cycle continues.
+And so, the cycle continues…